 - Be enrolled full time in an undergraduate degree program at McGill University (note: if registered with McGill’s Office for Students with Disabilities, students may be eligible for financial aid while pursuing a reduced course load)

 - Not have previously acquired an undergraduate degree

-- Apply for and accept the maximum available government student aid.
+- Apply for and accept the maximum available government student aid and/or Indigenous Band Support Funding.
 Note: We strongly encourage students to complete a government aid application by June 30 for the upcoming academic year, as this will allow us to provide McGill’s bursary as early as possible.

 - Demonstrate financial need by submitting an In-Course Financial Aid application using the Financial Aid/Awards menu in Minerva

 - Provide supporting documentation demonstrating involvement in a child welfare/protection system within Canada.
 This can be given to the Financial Aid Counsellor during your appointment (see How to Apply below).